pratikshyadash2410/olist_ecommerce_sales_analysis/README.md

 # Olist E-Commerce Sales Analysis

-A Business Intelligence project that leverages PostgreSQL and Tableau to analyze the Olist Brazilian E-Commerce dataset, transforming raw transactional data into actionable business insights through SQL analysis and interactive dashboard.
+A Business Intelligence project that leverages PostgreSQL and Tableau to analyze the Olist Brazilian E-Commerce dataset, transforming raw transactional data into actionable business insights through SQL analysis and visualization.

 ## Project Overview